Ericpijano/drone_project/Project_definition_and_outline.md

 - the drone must be open sourced and most of the components must be able to be 3D printed
 - the drone must have photo/video taking capabilities
 - the drone must be a viable alternate on current consumer drones
-     - it should possess the basic capabilities of a camara drone
+     - it should possess the basic capabilities of a camara consumer drone
         - time of flight
         - safety protocols
         -reliable performance